spcs/synaps/synaps-api/doc/source/artifacts/apispec/action/get_metric_statistics.rst

      - End of the period for which data point will be returned.

        Data type: DateTime

+       Limitation: The time period between StartTime and EndTime should not be over 15 days.
      - Yes
    * - MetricName
      - Metric name.